cezarpauna/TestRepoCreation/README.md

 Welcome to our Local Coffee Shop!

 ## About Us
-We serve the best coffee in town, along with a variety of pastries and snacks.
+We serve the best coffee in town with a selection of delicious pastries and snacks.

 ## Our Menu
 - Espresso